Determinant/tedyin.com/posts/scripts-for-adding-bookmarks-to-a-pdf.rst

 Note that you need to change the variable ``toc`` in the above script to one which describes your table of contents.

-.. thumbnail:: /images/bookmarks.png
+.. simpic:: /images/bookmarks.png
-   :align: center
+   :class: align-center